andrers52/brainiac-engine/MANUAL.md

 # Brainiac Engine Manual 📚

-Complete documentation for the Brainiac Engine - a powerful JavaScript framework for building interactive applications and games.
+Documentation for the Brainiac Engine - a JavaScript framework for building interactive applications and games.

 ## Table of Contents